 This upkeep changes depending on the season.
 The components involved are watering, fertilization, pruning, and location.
 Certain plants are easier than others to maintain, but when it’s all said and done the cost of time seems quite acceptable given the value they add.

-If you are interested in learning more about the different sizes, planter types, materials, and acquiring custom designs for your own restaurant, feel free to reach out to our expert team!
+If you are interested in learning more about the different sizes, planter types, materials, and acquiring custom designs for your own business, feel free to reach out to our expert team!
 We’ve been doing displays for over 40 years, and we would be more than happy to give you a free consultation.